 “Jaded battle-weary lawyer, mother of two small children, with a commercial helicopter pilot’s license to prove I really can be all that I can… closet hermit longing for the simple life with time to contribute something worthwhile, wife of a saint for having stayed married to me.”
 Charmane has contributed to LONELY.

 Chris is a retired teacher/counsellor from Kamloops, British Columbia, Canada.
 He is in complete agreement with Nobel Prize winning poet Joseph Brodsky, who said, "Poetry is perhaps the only insurance we've got against the vulgarity of the human heart."
 Dr. Kempling is married with three adult children, and five amazing grandchildren.
 He writes a regular religion column for the local paper (Kamloops This Week), and enjoys coin collecting, motorcycling, making Quidditch brooms, and attending vintage car events in his 1976 Lincoln Continental Mark IV.
-Chris has contributed to LOVE and WAR.
+Chris has contributed to LOVE and WAR and is contributing to EMPOWERMENT.

 Currently based in New Zealand, Christine has a diploma in holistic life coaching and, over the years, has worked with people who suffer from mental illness, which she found extremely rewarding and opened her eyes to the heartache and struggle that comes with mental illness.
 Although, while in high-school, she had a couple of poems published in local publications, her real interest in writing and poetry came recently while travelling in Thailand and meeting up with a freelance journalist.
 Since then she has been inspired to develop her literary skills in both poetry and prose.
 Christine has contributed to LONELY.